DEAD MEN BEAR NO WITNESS (Bliss)

 So I rapped on the wood, and she opened it wide

-And soon with fine supper and pipe I’m supplied
+And soon with fine supper and tea I’m supplied (you will, you will)

-Keeping my peace and my eye to the side
+Just keeping my peace, and my eye to the side

 Of the sad situation that here has befell